-Okay, what do those finches have to do with my business?
+Seriously.
+What do finches have to do with my business?

-More to the point, you must adapt for the successful survival of your business in a digital world.
+You must adapt, too, for the survival of your business

 Your prospects have adapted to new sources of information, so they can actively ignore all of your “sales” messages.
-Hello Echo, goodbye radio.
-Hello Google, goodbye reference books.
+Hello Google, goodbye encyclopedias.
+Hello Instagram, goodbye catalogs.
 Hello LinkedIn, goodbye networking club.
-Prospects don’t answer your voice mail, or respond to your letter, or fish you out of the spam filter because they’re certain they make good buying decisions using their own research – when they’re good and ready.
+Prospects won't answer your voice mail, or respond to your letter, or fish you out of the spam filter because they’re certain they make good buying decisions using their own research – when they’re good and ready.
 They want to find, not be found.
 Buyers, not sellers, grip the steering wheel, and control transactions.
+Are your competitors leveraging these tectonic shifts?
 Deal with it.

 We adapted, too, evolving from ad agency to branding agency.
-Advertising is a tactic, no longer a strategy, and declining audiences make old-media ads less cost-effective year after year.
+Advertising is merely one tactic among many, no longer a strategy, and declining audiences make old-media ads less cost-effective year after year.
 (Newspaper readers under 30 are rare.)
 Any brand using 100% “push” marketing because “that’s the way we’ve always done it” is an endangered species.

 Must you adapt?
 Of course.
 The rules have changed, the tools have changed, and budgets can’t be frittered away on obsolete tactics like printed matter.
 We’re here to help you evolve.
 Call.